 After arriving at OSU Leo spearheaded the creation of a Cultivating Change student organization and now serves as the staff advisor.
 He provides professional development workshops to CFAES students, staff, and faculty on the Columbus and Wooster Campuses, through Extension, as well as programs for the entire OSU community.
 He also facilitates a weekly support group for OSU graduate students and a weekly peer-led support group for OSU postdocs.
 Please continue reading to learn a little more about Leo.

 Dr. Leo Taylor is a behavioral ecologist and entomologist who, prior to leaving research, was interested in the mating behavior of insects and spiders.
 He was born and raised in Muncie, IN and received a B.S. in psychology (’98) and M.S. in biology (‘05) from Ball State University.
 In 2015 he received his Ph.D. in entomology from Cornell University where he researched the role of reproductive interference in native lady beetle decline.
 After graduating from Cornell Leo taught biology courses at Ithaca College and held the position of Program Coordinator in the Office of Diversity and Inclusion for the Johnson Graduate School of Management at Cornell.
-Leo is passionate about equity and inclusion in academia, particularly issues facing women and LGBTQ individuals, people living with HIV and those struggling with the stigma associated with mental illness.
+Leo is passionate about equity and inclusion in academia, particularly issues facing women, LGBTQ+ individuals, people living with HIV and those struggling with the stigma associated with mental illness.
 His work with the transgender community includes founding and facilitating several peer-led support groups, hosting legal clinics, serving as an advisor to the Cornell administration in their efforts to improve the experience of transgender students, and contributing to the development of the transgender health care program at the Cornell Health Center.
 In his spare time Leo enjoys learning how to play the guitar, teaching himself to sew, and spending time with Roxy, his pitboxer.